kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 composite nodes use `CompositePodGroupData`, leaves use `PodGroupData`, and `Children` decides which nodes compile to CompositePodGroup templates.

-The Workload is named after the LWS, owned by it, and sets `spec.controllerRef` to the LWS.
+The Workload is owned by the LWS and sets `spec.controllerRef` to the LWS.
+Its name is `<truncated-lws-name>-<hash>`, where the hash is derived from the LWS UID, matching the Job pattern in [KEP-5547][kep5547].
+Discovery does not use this name: LWS finds the object through the controller ownerReference and `spec.controllerRef`.
+That avoids colliding with another namespaced controller that also creates a Workload named after its CR (for example a Job also named `inference`), and LWS must not adopt a pre-existing object at the computed name whose owner or `controllerRef` points elsewhere.

 Phase 1 includes only the stable template set for the selected level; Phase 2 adds the root composite template and nested replica/role templates.
 One template is instantiated many times, so scaling does not add Workload entries.

 ### Workload and PodGroup Lifecycle